-Step 2 – Cut and mold your clay – using a blade or another sharp tool cut a third of the clay bar and mold it into a circle (you may have to use some elbow grease!)
+Step 2 – Cut and mould your clay – using a blade or another sharp tool cut a third of the clay bar and mould it into a circle (you may have to use some elbow grease!)

 Step 3 – Choose a panel to start with – I like to start at the roof and work my way down from there, once chosen, spray the area generously with the lubricant, spray some lubricant onto your clay bar as well.